What do you desire?

 So, don’t forgive yourself, but rather with a contrite heart trust Jesus and conform to His will.
 This occurs within the fire of His righteousness presence.
 Hunger for Him happens in the eating and drinking of His way under the guidance of the Holy Spirit.

-Who are those that hunger and thirst for righteousness?
+Who are those who hunger and thirst for righteousness?
 Those that King Jesus is preparing as the eternal temple of God where dwells His righteousness.

 The Godhead is Majestic!